WUSTL-Biol4220/home/labs/lab_01.md

 *(NOTE: Connecting to the VPN is only needed to access campus resources when **off-campus**.)*

 A *virtual private network* (VPN) is an extension of a private network that can be accessed through the internet.
-To control access to the VPN, a network administrator can design a server, called the *VPN host*, that only allows authorized users to connect to the VPN.
+To control access to the VPN, a network administrator can design a server, called the *VPN host*, that only allows authorized users to connect.
 Authorized users identify and authenticate themselves against the VPN host using a special piece of software, called the *VPN client*.
 Connecting to a VPN generally requires the user to provide:

 1. the IP address for the VPN host
 2. the login credentials for a user who is authorized to access the VPN